Covert Influence of YOUR NAME in Your Life:

 something that is not in their best interests.

 I might point and say, "Get that Lexus.
-Best for your situation."
+It's best for your situation."

 But I won't argue.
 I won't debate.

-But winning debates with people isn't necessarily a good thing when you are in a relationship with that person!
+And "winning" debates with other humans isn't necessarily a good thing when you are in a relationship with that person!

 I'm not going to be involved in a relationship with